 If you’re planning to experience a bit more than the temperature of the hotel pool and dipping in the sea, here are a few options to check out!

-If you’re coming to Fuengirola, its probably because of the sunny weather (nearly all year around) and plenty of beach options.
+If you’re coming to Fuengirola, its probably because of the sunny weather (nearly all year round) and plenty of beach options.

 Fuengirola is boasting 7km of sandy beaches that stretch from Sohail Castle all the way to the end of Carvajal area.

 The beaches are well equipped and taken care of – there are public toilets, showers, and Chiringuitos offering lunches (and you can use their toilets too).
 Right across the road from the beach is a promenade lined with restaurants, cafes and bars, so you never have to walk too far if you want to grab something to eat.

 There are sunchairs and umbrellas available for rent, one set would normally cost between 5-6 eur, but you can bring your own too.

-If you want to get the best spot, its best to come in the morning – no need to show up super early, but around 9am you will still get a nice spot by the water.
+If you want to get the best spot, its best to come in the morning – no need to show up super early, but around 9 am you will still get a nice spot by the water.
 The beach is usually still very busy even after 6am, with locals and visitors enjoying the last rays of sunshine.